Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Simulations and Experiments

 \section{Simulations and Experiments}

-We apply Algorithm~\ref{alg:page_svht_cadzow} to validate the proposed framework in both simulations and real-world experiments.
-Our evaluation focuses on (i) signal–to-noise (SNR) separability, (ii) noise variance estimation, (iii) multi-step prediction accuracy for downstream planning and control applications.
+We apply Algorithm~\ref{alg:page_svht_cadzow} to validate out framework in simulations and real-world experiments.
+Our evaluation examines (i) signal–to-noise (SNR) separability, (ii) noise variance estimation, and (iii) multi-step prediction accuracy.
+Experiments consider open-loop, short-horizon prediction to assess the accuracy, stability and noise robustness of the learned dynamics model.
+These properties are critical for downstream planning and control frameworks \cite{Das2026SafePayloadCrane}.